poojithM/RAG/README.md

 - **RAG Function:** Combines a retriever (FAISS) and a language model to provide answers to user queries.
 It loads vector embeddings, retrieves relevant documents, and generates responses using the LLM.
 - **Streamlit UI:** Sets up a user-friendly interface with Streamlit for uploading documents, entering queries, and displaying responses.

-## Contribution
-Contributions to the RAG project are welcome.
-Please ensure to follow the best practices for coding and documentation.
-Submit pull requests for any enhancements.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ---